LibertyLeo/Swift-Approach/README.md

 1. Warming up.
 The supplementary job of basic parts.
 2. Basic_Operators.
 Some extension of Swift's operators that compared by C and Objc.
 3. String literals and Characters.
 Some interesting Unicode knowledge that I have never known.

+## Day06 May 15, 2017
+Unicode scalars usage and representation about String literals.